Okly2023/BlogApp_nodejs/README.md

 # BlogApp Backend

-This is the backend for the BlogApp, a simple blogging platform.
+This is the backend RestApi for the BlogApp, a simple blogging platform.
 It's built with Node.js, Express, and MongoDB.

 ## Features